vdice/spin-docs/content/v3/contributing-docs.md

 ### 6.6 Checking Your Content - Using Bartholomew's CLI

 The Bartholomew Command Line Interface (CLI) Tool is called `bart`.
-The `bart` CLI is a tool that simplifies working with Bartholomew projects (by now you probably already know that [Bartholomew](https://www.fermyon.com/blog/introducing-bartholomew) is our in-house WebAssembly (Wasm) content management system (CMS) that powers [our official Website](https://www.fermyon.com/)).
-And this (our official documentation) site.
+The `bart` CLI is a tool that simplifies working with Bartholomew projects, like this documentation site.
 The `bart` CLI is handy to ensure quality assurance of new and existing content.
 Installing the CLI is a cinch, so please go ahead and use it when contributing.

 To build the Bartholomew CLI from source perform the following commands: